AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="au_requirements"></a>
 # 7.0 AU Requirements

-AU's requirements to conform to this specification are as follows:
+An AU MUST:

-* Implement the runtime launch interface as defined in Section 8 - Content Launch Mechanisms.
+* Implement the runtime launch interface as defined in Section 8.
 * Implement runtime communication as defined in the xAPI Specification.
 * Implement State API requirements in this specification as defined in Section 10.
 * Implement Profile API requirements in this specification as defined in Section 11.
-* Implement Statement API requirements as defined in the following sub section.
+* Implement Statement API requirements as defined in Section 7.1.

 <a name="au_statement_api_requirements"></a>
 ## 7.1 AU Statement API Requirements